LGBTQ themes in anime and manga: 1960s–today

 Conversely, the term yuri described Japanese works featuring female-to-female intimacy.
 The actual term yuri is translated to "lily" which was symbolized as spiritual beauty and sexual purity.
 Yuri was first used to describe female-to-female intimacy by one of Japan's first gay magazines, Barazoku.
 The magazine featured a regular column called Yurizoku no heya (Room for the lily tribe) to address lesbian readership.
 Within the artist circles, the term Yurizoku was shortened to yuri to describe female to female intimacy.
 One series in the 1980s which featured yuri themes was a manga named Paros no Ken, focusing on a girl prince character who rejects romantic advances by men and loves a serving girl named Fiona, and explores same-sex relationships between women as a result.

 In 1995, Rica 'tte Kanji!?, a Japanese yuri manga series, written and illustrated by Rica Takashima, was first serialized in the manga magazine Phryne, then in Anise in 1996, and licensed for English release by ALC Publishing, with the first volume released in June 2003.
 Takashima told Yuricon founder Erica Friedman that it was "lesbian-themed," while Friedman described the series as "a story about a young lesbian's life", it was her first publishing job, she made a lot of mistakes, and noted that the series also covers lesbian bar culture in Japan too.
 (Note: more about this interview on pages 122, 125-130) She also said in another interview that she created the series to have a yuri manga that was happy and about everyday life, unlike most yuri of the time, which typically ended in tragedy or were in a sci-fi setting.

 During the 1990s, there would be series with predatory and possessive lesbians, like in the manga Futtemo Harettemo, and those with characters which were either bisexual or pansexual like Angel Sanctuary.
 Friedman also asserted that the boy's love market in the U.S. was built upon series like Gravitation, which began with fan subtitling.
-In 1991, the OVA series of Bubblegum Crisis would end, with her motorycle serving as a symbol, in part, of how "she bonds with another woman."
+In 1991, the OVA series of Bubblegum Crisis would end, with her motorcycle serving as a symbol, in part, of how "she bonds with another woman."